quentindelattre/nest/README.md

 ## Introduction

 Nest is my Bachelor project at [HEIG-VD](http://www.heig-vd.ch).
-It was developed to provide an Analytics Tool focused on measuring followers activity and engagement for the Radio Télévision Suisse (RTS) - public service TV and Radio broadcast company over its multiple Twitter accounts.
+It was developed to provide an Analytics Tool focused on measuring followers activity and engagement over the many Twitter accounts of the Radio Télévision Suisse (RTS) - the Swiss public service TV and Radio broadcast company.

 This web application runs on [AngularJS](https://angularjs.org) and renders the data visualization through the  [D3](http://d3js.org) library.
 The Venn diagram rendering is courtesy of [Benfred's venn.js plugin](https://github.com/benfred/venn.js).